Epicyclic gearing: Power splitting

-More than one member of a system can serve as output.
+More than one member of a system can serve as an output.
 As an example, the input is connected to the ring gear, the sun gear is connected to the output and the planet carrier is connected to the output through a torque converter.
 Idler gears are used between sun gear and the planets to cause the sun gear to rotate in the same direction as the ring gear when the planet carrier is stationary.
 At low input speed, because of the load on the output, the sun will be stationary and the planet carrier will rotate in the direction of the ring gear.
 Given a high enough load, the turbine of the torque converter will remain stationary, the energy will be dissipated and the torque converter pump will slip.
 If the input speed is increased to overcome the load the converter turbine will turn the output shaft.
 Because the torque converter itself is a load on the planet carrier, a force will be exerted on the sun gear.
 Both the planet carrier and the sun gear extract energy from the system and apply it to the output shaft.